PhilipVigus/bank/README.md

 I want to get meaningful error messages
 Criteria
 - amounts must be positive numbers with a maximum of 2 decimals places
-- withdrawls fail if there are insufficient funds in the account
+- withdrawals fail if there are insufficient funds in the account
 ```

 ### Implementation process and challenges